 Early Risers is a health promotion program that seeks to teach children important life skills within a consistent and supportive environment.

-Eating Disorders and Body Image research: The rates of eating disorders, disordered eating, and body image disturbances are increasing among male and female adolescents and young adults.
+Healthy Eating and Body Image Lab The rates of eating disorders, disordered eating, and body image disturbances are increasing among male and female adolescents and young adults.
 It is imperative to understand the nature of these disorders as well as the factors associated with their development.
 Personal characteristics as well as family, peer, romantic partner, and other soiocultural influences play a significant role and are thoroughly investigated in the following three studies.